ivcap-works/ivcap-paddle-paddle-seg/README.md

 the development toolkit for image segmentation based on [PaddlePaddle](https://github.com/paddlepaddle/paddle) as an IVCAP service.

-This service can then requested to perform image segmentation for a specific image under a specific model.
+This service can then then be requested to perform image segmentation for a specific image under a specific model.
 Both, image and model need to be first uploaded to IVCAP to become IVCAP `artifacts`.